Pine Mountain-Cloverdale Peak Wine Region and Appellation

 The AVA is situated northeast from the town of Cloverdale along Pine Mountain Road, a former stagecoach route once haunted by infamous "Gentleman Bandit" Black Bart.
 Cattle grates across the road evidence the ranching history of the area, which the vineyards and olive groves still share with some cattle and sheep.
 On the Sonoma County side, Pine Mountain-Cloverdale Peak is part of the larger Alexander Valley AVA; the northern section is shared with Mendocino County.

-Pine Mountain-Cloverdale Peak begins at an elevation of 1,600 feet and continues to 3,000 feet.
+Pine Mountain-Cloverdale Peak begins at an elevation of 1,600 feet and continues to nearly 3,000 feet.
 Much of the land is covered in scrub, madrone, and oak woodland, interspersed with lush stands of ferns and spring-fed ponds.

 Many of the vineyards are located at such a high elevation that the peak of Pine Mountain itself, studded with a lone pine, appears as just a bump in the near distance.
 To the north, Cloverdale Peak is partly forested.